Grape and Apple Wine Recipe

 Add the wine finings as per the instructions and allow the wine to clear.

 Once clear, take the final hydrometer reading.
-This will tell you the proof of your finished wine.
+This will tell you the proof of your finished homemade apple and grape wine.

 Bottle and ideally leave for 6 months for its full flavour potential to be reached.